julianpeeters/avro-scala-macro-annotations/README.md

 ####Please note:
 1) If your framework is one that relies on reflection to get the Schema, it will fail since Scala fields are private.
 Therefore preempt it by passing in a Schema to DatumReaders and DatumWriters (as in the Avro example above).

-2) Fields must be `var`s in order to be compatible with the SpecificRecord API
+2) Fields must be `var`s in order to be compatible with the SpecificRecord API.

-3) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will automatically be updated with vars instead of vals
+3) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will automatically be updated with vars instead of vals.

+4) An annotatee may extend a trait but not a class, since SpecificRecordBase will need to occupy that position.

+5) Notice that the case class cannot have a companion object.